Indian pilot captured in Pakistan becomes face of escalating conflict

 - 'Leverage' -

-Abhinandan told his captives he hailed from southern India, and local media claimed that his father was a retired Air Force commander.
+Abhinandan told his captives he comes from southern India.
+Indian media said his father was a retired air force commander.

-Old footage surfaced purportedly of Abhinandan quipping that a key attribute for a successful fighter pilot is a "bad attitude".
+Old footage purportedly shows Abhinandan quipping that a key attribute for a successful fighter pilot is a "bad attitude".
 AFP could not independently verify the video.

-Memories were also rekindled of another emotional moment from 1999 when Indian pilot K Nachiketa was captured after being shot down by Pakistan.
+Memories were rekindled of an emotional moment from 1999 when Indian pilot K. Nachiketa was captured after being shot down by Pakistan.
 He was returned a little over a week later.

-But New Delhi was less than impressed, decrying Abhinandan's treatment as a breach of the Geneva Conventions.
+In this case, New Delhi has decried Abhinandan's treatment as a breach of the Geneva Conventions.

-Abhinandan was captured a day after Indian fighter planes bombed what New Delhi said was a militant camp in Pakistan, retaliation for a suicide bombing in Kashmir on February 14 that killed at least 40 paratroopers.
+Abhinandan was captured a day after Indian fighter planes bombed what India said was a militant camp in Pakistan, retaliation for a suicide bombing in Kashmir on February 14 that killed 40 paramilitaries.

 He was among the fighter pilots scrambled to repel a Pakistani incursion over the border the next day, but his MiG-21 Bison was lost, India's foreign ministry said.

-Upon crash landing, the pilot was unsure which side of the border he was on and fired a pistol to scare off some boys who surrounded him, the English-language daily Dawn reported Thursday.
+Upon crash landing, the pilot was unsure which side of the border he was on and fired a pistol to scare off some boys who surrounded him, the English-language daily Dawn reported.

-He then fled on foot and tried to swallow some documents in his possession, the Pakistani newspaper reported.
+He then fled on foot and tried to swallow some documents in his possession, the Pakistani newspaper added.

-His capture -- and what happens to him next -- could prove central to de-escalating one of the most serious confrontations between the rival neighbours in decades, analysts say.
+The pilot's fate could prove central to de-escalating the latest hostilities between the neighbours, analysts say.

-Shortly after news broke that Abhinandan had been captured, Pakistani Prime Minister Imram Khan called for talks with India.
+Shortly after news broke that Abhinandan had been captured, Pakistani Prime Minister Imran Khan called for talks with India.

 "That actually could offer a pathway to de-escalation as well," Dhruva Jaishankar, foreign policy fellow with Brookings India in New Delhi, told AFP.